342jude/Block-14_Statistics-app/README.md

 ## Submission

-Submit a link to your Github repo.
+Submit a link of your code;